matdoslb/matfn-launcher/README.md

 ## matfn-launcher
-A lightweight Client-only GUI Launcher based on [Project Reboot](https://github.com/Milxnor/Project-Reboot-3.0/).
+A lightweight Client-only GUI Launcher based on [Reboot Launcher](https://github.com/Auties00/Reboot-Launcher).
 Will be used for matFN.
 All credits to Auties00

 Install the launcher easily from the [releases](https://github.com/matdoslb/matfn-Launcher/releases/) section